-Sometimes known as the Eternal City, Rome is Italy's capital.
-Famous landmarks include the Colosseum, the Pantheon, Castel San'Angelo and St. Peter's Basilica (in the Vatican).
+Also known as the Eternal City, Rome is Italy's capital.

 Rome in Fiction

-- Any work of fiction set in Ancient Rome, natch.
+- Many works of fiction set in Ancient Rome, natch.

 - Most Hollywood blockbusters that feature a worldwide Monumental Damage Montage will show the Colosseum, despite it being half-ruined already.